 Your employees play an essential role in your business's success.
 Unfortunately, employees can suffer injuries and illnesses even in the safest workplaces.
 This is why workers' compensation insurance is so vital to the success of your business.
 Workers' compensation insurance, also called workman's comp, is essential for a standard business insurance policy.
 Coverage is designed to protect your staff from work-related injuries, illnesses, and even death.

-Businesses thrive in Michigan when there is a safe, secure work environment where employees can do their best work while helping the company grow.
+Businesses thrive in Michigan with a safe, secure work environment where employees can do their best while helping the company grow.
 But unfortunately, accidents and illnesses still happen even under the best circumstances.

 How Much is Workers Compensation?